Officials split on masking children in schools as pediatric hospitals fill up with Covid-19 patients - KRDO

 Boosters for people with a weaker immune system could be on the horizon

-People who are immunocompromised could soon hear about a possible Covid-19 vaccine booster.
+People with compromised immune systems could soon hear about a plan to give them a booster shot.

-A decision from the US Food and Drug Administration on the booster shot could come before early September, a Biden administration official told CNN.
+A decision from the US Food and Drug Administration could come before early September, a Biden administration official told CNN.

 The Washington Post reported Friday that in the next week or two, FDA officials are expected to review data on additional vaccine doses for immunocompromised people from the CDC.
 If the data checks out, the FDA will amend the emergency use authorizations of at least two Covid-19 vaccines to allow the additional doses, The New York Times reported.